karunmehta-aigp/AI-Governance/project-12-agentic-ai-governance/README.md

 ### Where This Project Sits in the Portfolio

 Projects 1–5 are narrative — one fictional organisation, specific dated incidents, connected reasoning across projects.
 Projects 6–11 deliberately step outside that narrative to be generic, industry-agnostic, reusable toolkits.
-Project 12 is intentionally both: `case-study-expense-agent-lifecycle.md`, `case-study-loan-approval-agent.md`, `Agentic-investment-management-governance-lifecycle.md`, and `case-study-investment-research-agent.md` are narrative in the Projects 1–5 sense — specific systems, specific dated incidents, connected across this project the way Projects 1–5 connect across the portfolio — while the Charter, Control Library, KPI Catalog, and `08-templates/` folder are generic and reusable in the Projects 6–11 sense, usable by any organisation regardless of which fictional scenario illustrates them.
-This is a deliberate structural choice, not an inconsistency: agentic governance is new enough that showing the abstract framework *and* what it looks like applied to a real incident both matter, in a way that a purely narrative or purely generic project wouldn't demonstrate on its own.
+Project 12 follows the Projects 6–11 model: it's a fully reusable, industry-agnostic **toolkit** for governing autonomous, tool-using agentic AI — a governance charter, a 16-control library, a compliance crosswalk, layer-specific governance instruments (identity, MCP, memory, prompts, models, data, vendors), fillable templates, and completed worked examples.
+The applied, narrative case studies that use this toolkit — five agentic and single-system scenarios spanning finance operations, lending, wealth management, and investment research — live in **[Project 13: Enterprise AI Governance Case Studies](../project-13-enterprise-ai-governance-case-studies/)**, so that all of this portfolio's applied narratives sit in one place regardless of whether the system involved is agentic or not.

 ### Repository Structure